saifaustcse/git-workflow-and-commands/README.md

     # Update the changes of tracked file from the current directory to the staging.
     $ git add .

-### Removing files and folder from stagging

-    # Removes files from your index and your working directory
-    # Start untracking a previously tracked file
-    $ git rm filename

 ### Commit changes (Staging --> Repository)

     # Submit the code from the staging to the Repository with a message